zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 1. If the *Test Type* is "undelegated test", then:
    1. Using Method [Get-Undel-Data] get the submitted data for *Child Zone* ("Undelegated Data").
-   2. If the *Undelegated Data* set is undefined, then output an undefined set and exit these test procedures.
-   3. Create an empty set of name servers where each unique name server name is linked to an empty set of IP addresses ("Name Servers").
+   2. Create an empty set of name servers where each unique name server name is linked to an empty set of IP addresses ("Name Servers").
-   4. Extract all name server names from the *Undelegated Data* set and add to the *Name Servers* set.
+   3. Extract all name server names from the *Undelegated Data* set and add to the *Name Servers* set.
-   5. For each [in-bailiwick] name server name collect any IP addresses from *Undelegated Data* and add that to the *Name Servers* set under the name server name.
+   4. For each [in-bailiwick] name server name collect any IP addresses from *Undelegated Data* and add that to the *Name Servers* set under the name server name.
-   6. For any [out-of-bailiwick] name server name the IP address should be ignored.
+   5. For any [out-of-bailiwick] name server name the IP address should be ignored.
-   7. Output the *Name Servers* set.
+   6. Output the *Name Servers* set.
-   8. Exit these test procedures.
+   7. Exit these test procedures.

 2. If *Child Zone* is the root zone ".", then output the set of name server names and IP addresses from *Root Name Servers* and exit these test procedures.